 109. Skyline116 requested that earthworks for forestry activities in the Open Space and Recreation Zones, including the Ben Lomond Sub-Zone, be exempt through Rule 25.3.4.5.
 Mr Dent gave evidence117 supporting this exemption, on the grounds that earthworks for this activity are able to be undertaken without consent via an approved Outline Plan under the existing designation for Ben Lomond; and that notified Chapter 38 provides for harvesting and management of forestry as a controlled activity in the Ben Lomond Sub-Zone with Council retaining control over earthworks (as well as soil erosion, sediment generation and run-off).
-In his opinion, making forestry earthworks a restricted discretionary activity in Chapter 25 defeats the purpose of the controlled activity status for the overall activity in Chapter 38.
+In his opinion, making forestry earthworks a restricted discretionary activity in Chapter 38.

-T Sunich, EiC, paragraphs 4.2-4.4
+113 T Sunich, EiC, paragraphs 4.2-4.4

-R Henderson, EiC, paragraphs 72-74 & 93
+114 R Henderson, EiC, paragraphs 72-74 & 93